Japanese aircraft carrier Akagi: Midway

 At this time, Nagumo's carriers were attacked by six US Navy Grumman TBF Avengers from Torpedo Squadron 8 (VT-8) and four United States Army Air Forces (USAAF) B-26 Marauders, all carrying torpedoes.
 The Avengers went after Hiryū while the Marauders attacked Akagi.
 The 30 CAP Zeroes in the air at this time, including the 11 from Akagi, immediately attacked the American aircraft, shooting down five of the Avengers and two of the B-26s.
 One of Akagi's Zeroes, however, was shot down by defensive fire from the B-26s.
 Several of the Marauders dropped their torpedoes, but all either missed or failed to detonate.
 One B-26, piloted by Lieutenant James Muri, strafed Akagi after dropping its torpedo, killing two men.
-Another, after being seriously damaged by anti-aircraft fire, did not pull out of its run, and instead headed directly for Akagi's bridge.
-The aircraft, either attempting a suicide ramming, or out of control due to battle damage or a wounded or killed pilot, narrowly missed crashing into the carrier's bridge, which could have killed Nagumo and his command staff, before it cartwheeled into the sea.
+Another, seriously damaged by anti-aircraft fire, did not pull out of its run, and instead flew directly at Akagi's bridge.
+The aircraft, either attempting a suicide ramming, or out of control, narrowly missed striking the carrier's bridge, which could have killed Nagumo and his staff, and crashed into the ocean.
 This experience may well have contributed to Nagumo's determination to launch another attack on Midway, in direct violation of Yamamoto's order to keep the reserve strike force armed for anti-ship operations.

 At 07:15, Nagumo ordered the B5Ns on Kaga and Akagi rearmed with bombs for another attack on Midway itself.
 This process was limited by the number of ordnance carts (used to handle the bombs and torpedoes) and ordnance elevators, preventing torpedoes from being struck below until after all the bombs were moved up from their magazine, assembled, and mounted on the aircraft.
 This process normally took about an hour and a half; more time would be required to bring the aircraft up to the flight deck, warm up and launch the strike group.
 Around 07:40, Nagumo reversed his order when he received a message from one of his scout aircraft that American warships had been spotted.
 Three of Akagi's CAP Zeroes landed aboard the carrier at 07:36.
 At 07:40, her lone scout returned, having sighted nothing.